Experience the elegance and excitement of an adventure with Above & Beyond Ballooning. Hot air balloon rides are offered in NJ, NYC & PA.

 Who are we?

-Above & Beyond Ballooning is one of the largest and most experienced balloon companies in the Northeast, centrally located in beautiful Hunterdon County, NJ and Chester County, PA.
-We provide champagne hot air balloon rides, corporate hot air balloon advertising, new hot air balloon sales, hot air balloon flight instruction and much more.
-With many years in the business, we've been there, done that - and have the smiling faces of many satisfied customers to prove it!
+Above & Beyond Ballooning is one of the most experienced balloon companies in the Northeast, centrally located in beautiful Hunterdon County, NJ and Chester County, PA.
+We provide champagne hot air balloon rides, corporate hot air balloon advertising, new hot air balloon sales & construction, hot air balloon flight instruction and much more.
+With many years in the business, we've been there, done that - and have given smiles to thousands of satisfied customers!

 The unique view from another balloon above us